Sex Trafficking Defense Attorney

 Defenses to Sex Trafficking Charges in State and Federal Court

 Police and federal agents are often in a rush to assign judgment in cases involving sex trafficking charges.
 Because of the intense pressure to make arrests, innocent people sometimes are wrongfully accused.
 In other cases, when a defendant has done something wrong, the allegations of law enforcement may be excessive or exaggerate the offense conduct.

 A skilled and effective defense attorney can raise a variety of defenses for an innocent client.
-If the wrong person is charged, the defense would be wrongful identification.
-Other defenses can include duress, necessity, lack of intent, and mistake.
+If the prosecution has charged the wrong person, the defense would be mistaken identification.
+Other legal defenses can include duress, necessity, lack of intent, false allegations, and mistake.
 Since law enforcement may not be inclined to believe even a truthful defense, the reputation and skill of a lawyer can be critical to proving his or her client’s innocence.

 When a defendant did commit a crime, and the prosecution has strong evidence, the best defense may be to negotiate a favorable plea bargain for reduced charges or to advocate for a minimal jail sentence or probationary sentence focused on rehabilitation.
 In most of these cases, there are extenuating circumstances, and the defendants have stories that are sympathetic if someone cares and takes the time to listen.